socketry/utopia/lib/utopia/controller/rewrite.md

 	end
 end

-on 'post' do
+on "post" do
 	# You can do further processing here.
 	fail! unless @post.published?

 	@comments = @post.comments.first(5)
 end

-on 'edit' do
+on "edit" do
 	# You can do further processing here.
 	fail! unless @current_user&.editor?
 end